-The pricing difference of edible oil between India and some of the foreign countries make import of edible oil lucrative for many traders and merchants.
-Since edible oil is considered a food product, the import of edible oil is controlled by the Food Safety and Standards Authority of India.
+The pricing difference of edible oil between India and some foreign countries makes importing edible oil lucrative for many traders and merchants.
+Since edible oil is considered a food product, the importance of edible oil is controlled by the Food Safety and Standards Authority of India.
 Further, any person wishing to start the import of edible oil in India must obtain various licenses and registrations as under.

 In the case of the import-export business, there is often a requirement to accommodate foreign promoters and foreign investments.
-Hence, Private Limited Company is the best choice of entity for promoters who are NRIs or Foreign Nationals.
-Foreign Direct Investment (FDI) in Proprietorship / Partnership Firm / One Person Company is not allowed.
-On the other hand, foreign direct investment in Private Limited Company of upto 100% is allowed under the automatic route – i.e., only a notification of the investment must be submitted to the RBI within 60 days of the actual investment.
-Hence, its best for most businesses that are involved in extensive import or export business to register a private limited company.
+Hence, a Private Limited Company is the best entity choice for NRIs or Foreign Nationals promoters.
+Foreign Direct Investment (FDI) in a Proprietorship / Partnership Firm / One Person Company is not allowed.
+On the other hand, foreign direct investment in Private Limited Companies of up to 100% is allowed under the automatic route.
+I.e., only a notification of the investment must be submitted to the RBI within 60 days of the actual investment.
+Hence, its best for most businesses involved in extensive import or export business to register a private limited company.

-A Private Limited Company can have upto 7 Directors and 200 shareholders.
-It recommends that at least one of the Director be both an Indian Citizen and an Indian Resident.
-An Indian Resident is someone who spends a minimum of 186 days in the past year in India.
+A Private Limited Company can have up to 7 Directors and 200 shareholders.
+It recommends that at least one of the directors be both an Indian Citizen and an Indian Resident.
+An Indian Resident spends a minimum of 186 days in the past year in India.
 The other shareholders can all be foreign.

 State of Incorporation

 There is no requirement for the State of Registration to be the same as the place of residence of the Director.
-Hence, its best for those companies involved in extensive import or export to choose states like Maharashtra, Gujarat, Chennai or Kolkatta, where there are ports available along with FSSAI offices.
+Hence, it’s best for those companies involved in extensive import or export to choose states like Maharashtra, Gujarat, Chennai, or Kolkatta, where ports are available along with FSSAI offices.